 S&P 500 Index – This unmanaged capitalization-weighted index of the stocks of the 500 largest publicly traded U.S. companies is designed to measure performance of the broad domestic economy through changes in the aggregate market value of the 500 stocks, which represent all major industries.

 S&P 500 Value Index – This index includes the stocks with value characteristics from the S&P 500 Index.
-If a stock does not have pure value or pure growth characteristics, its market cap is distributed between the S&P 500 Value and Growth indexes.
+If a stock does not have pure value or pure growth characteristics, its market cap is distributed between the S&P 500 Value and Growth indices.

 S&P Global Eurozone Composite Purchasing Managers’ Index (PMI) – This index is based on survey data collected from a representative panel of around 5,000 companies based in the eurozone manufacturing and service sectors.
 National manufacturing data is included for Germany, France, Italy, Spain, the Netherlands, Austria, the Republic of Ireland and Greece.
 National services data is included for Germany, France, Italy, Spain and the Republic of Ireland.

 S&P Global Eurozone Manufacturing Purchasing Managers’ Index (PMI) – This index measures the performance of the manufacturing sector derived from a survey of 3,000 manufacturing firms and includes national data for Germany, France, Italy, Spain, the Netherlands, Austria, the Republic of Ireland and Greece.
-The PMI is based on five individual indexes: new orders (30%), output (25%), employment (20%), suppliers’ delivery times (15%) and stock of items purchased (10%), with the delivery times index inverted to move in a comparable direction.
+The PMI is based on five individual indices: new orders (30%), output (25%), employment (20%), suppliers’ delivery times (15%) and stock of items purchased (10%), with the delivery times index inverted to move in a comparable direction.
 A reading above 50 indicates an expansion of the sector, a reading below 50 represents a contraction, and 50 indicates no change.

 S&P Global Eurozone Services Purchasing Managers’ Index (PMI) – This index is based on original survey data from a representative panel of around 2,000 private service sector firms.
 National data is included for Germany, France, Italy, Spain and the Republic of Ireland.
 These countries account for an estimated 78% of eurozone private-sector services output.
 A reading above 50 indicates an expansion of the sector, a reading below 50 represents a contraction, and 50 indicates no change.